Good news is - just like a regular Chromebook, CloudReady can be configured to print with both "classic" and Cloud Print compatible printers.

 - You'll see a confirmation that Google Cloud Print has been enabled*.
 To learn more, click Manage your printers.

-Click the link for the manufacturers' instructions.
-Once the printer is set up, open a new tab of Chromium browser on your CloudReady computer, type chrome://devices - your printer should be listed under "My devices".
-Still confused?
-Check out this article for more detailed instruction.
+3. Once the printer is set up, open a new tab of Chromium browser on your CloudReady computer, type chrome://devices - your printer should be listed under "My devices".

 As with the regular Chromebooks, you can monitor the queues and share the printers with individual users via Cloud Print Page.

 In a school/enterprise environment, it's easy to manage printing from CloudReady devices via Google's Admin Console.
 The printers can be shared with devices via admin.google.com Device Management > Chrome Management > Device Settings > Cloud Print.

 We hope this helps get you started with printing from CloudReady devices!

 NOTE: We will be updating this article soon with new instructions pertaining to CUPS / native printing for legacy ("classic") printers, which will be available on CloudReady starting with v61 - stay tuned!